-Babies are flooded with neurotransmitters that are efficient at stimulating learning and plasticity but they haven’t yet developed this inhibitory part of their brains that are responsible for keeping a balance.
-We can understand this phenomenon that occurs when we try to imagine the first time we live something, an experience that we have never been exposed to.
-We fall in love for the first time or we travel to Paris without ever having been there and we seek cues that help us understand how to adapt to this new situation.
-And suddenly, this new experience is perceived as much broader, time slows down and three days seem like a week as we become fully conscious and aware of this novel adventure.
-So babies need to attend these small cues —they watch balls bounce and generalize this behavior from this small sample and that’s what they do with pretty much everything!
+Babies are flooded with neurotransmitters that are efficient at stimulating learning and plasticity, but they haven’t yet developed this inhibitory part of their brains that is responsible for keeping a balance.
+We can understand this phenomenon when we try to imagine the first time we live something, an experience that we have never been exposed to.
+We fall in love for the first time or we travel to Paris for the first time.
+There and we seek cues that help us understand how to adapt to this new situation.
+And suddenly, this new experience is perceived as much broader, time slows down, and three days seem like a week as we become fully conscious and aware of this novel adventure.
+Babies also need to attend these small cues —they watch balls bounce and generalize this behavior from this small sample, and that’s what they do with pretty much everything!
 So what can we do to boost their learning experience?
 Research suggests that babies make use of their core concepts about the world to build new predictions.
 If these predictions deceive them, they use this opportunity to learn something new!

 Rosen-Johns Hopkins, J. (2015, April 3).
 Surprise!
 Babies learn best from the unexpected – Futurity.
 Retrieved September 2, 2015